Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

       1. Copy the `cray-postgres-db-backup.tar` to the target system under `/root`.

-      1. Then copy the `tar` file into the local registry on the target system:
+      1. Copy the `tar` file into the local registry on the target system:

          ```bash
          NEXUS_USERNAME="$(kubectl -n nexus get secret nexus-admin-credential --template {{.data.username}} | base64 -d)"